USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Data Collection

 \subsection{Camera and Format Configuration}

-The images and video sequences are captured by using Nikon-D3200 and Nikon-Z-fc for USTC-TD 2022 and 2023 datasets, and the specific camera parameters are shown in Table~\ref{tab:cam1} and Table~\ref{tab:cam2}\,.
-For the format of images and video sequences in the dataset, they are transcoded from Raw camera format (DNG, MOV, MP4) and then converted to RGB, YUV 4:4:4, YUV 4:2:0 color space/format by using the \textit{ffmpeg} \cite{FFMPEG} tool and the specific conversion standard of color space (s.t.
-BT.601, BT.709 \cite{li2023neural, alshina2022ahg}).
+The images and video sequences are captured by using \textit{Nikon-D3200} and \textit{Nikon-Z-fc} for USTC-TD 2022 and 2023 datasets, and the specific camera parameters are shown in Table~\ref{tab:cam1} and Table~\ref{tab:cam2}\,.
+For the format of images and video sequences in the dataset, they are transcoded from Raw camera format (DNG, MOV) and then converted to RGB, YUV444/420 color space/format by using the \textit{ffmpeg} tool and the conversion standard of color space (BT.601\cite{alshina2022ahg}).